larryknaebelobsidian/kingdom/Proposition 174. This Kingdom of the Messiah is preceded by signs..md

 1. Relative peace and prosperity, man engaged in normal world endeavors
 2. Widespread unbelief in the warning and words of God
 3. Rising up of 'scoffers'
-4. Hightened interest in eschatology
+4. Heightened interest in eschatology
 5. Church unbelief and lack of interest in watching for His coming
 6. Church will be under trial
 7. Gospel being preached as 'a witness to all nations'